Crow (comics): Jamie Osterberg

 Appearing in the five issue series The Crow: Death and Rebirth, Jamie Osterberg is a foreign exchange student studying in Tokyo, Japan.
 His fiancée Haruko and other friends vanish, only to return possessed by someone else.
 Jamie finds out too much and is killed.
 Resurrected by the power of The Crow, with a sword that seeks truth, he learns that the "possession" was caused by a process that can insert one person's mind into another person's body and that Haruko was taken because an old rich dying woman wanted a new life in Haruko's body.
-Jamie hunts down those responsible to free the souls of his friends and be reunited with his one true love ... even if it means allying himself with Japanese ghosts and demons and following a path of vengeance through the different Japanese Hells (see Diyu).
+Jamie hunts down those responsible to free the souls of his friends and be reunited with his one true love, even if it means allying himself with Japanese ghosts and demons and following a path of vengeance through the different Japanese Hells (Diyu).

 The Man

 The protagonist of the three issue series The Crow: Skinning the Wolves, which takes place at a Nazi concentration camp.
 The Man, whose name is never revealed, is an inmate whom the camp's commandant murders after losing to him in a game of chess.
-The Man is resurrected by The Crow and wreaks terrible vengeance on all of the troops at the camp.
+The Man is resurrected by The Crow and wreaks a vengeance on all of the troops at the camp.
 He eventually finds and kills his murderer, avenging himself and the other victims of the camp.
 He then disappears into the night, intending to take revenge on the nearby town whose inhabitants knew what was happening at the camp and did nothing about it.

-Carrie/"Curare"
+Carrie / "Curare"

 In the three issue series The Crow: Curare, Carrie is a young girl who was murdered by a serial killer who preys on children.
 She is resurrected by a Spirit Crow (which she calls "Birdy").
 She is also the only protagonist in the "Crow" canon who does not personally engage in violence; instead, she helps Detective Joe Salk, who investigated her murder, to find her killer and take revenge.

 Salvador

 In The Crow: Pestilence, Salvador is a young boxer in Juárez, Mexico who refuses to take a fall, but has no problem taking a drug gang's pay-off.
 When the gang kills Salvador and his family, he returns years later in search of vengeance and forgiveness.
-The final showdown not only reveals an unexpected ally and an equally unexpected truth about his family's murder, but also pits him against el Santa Muerte ...
+The final showdown not only reveals an unexpected ally and an equally unexpected truth about his family's murder, but also pits him against la Santa Muerte ...
 Death itself.